 Just 2.5 hours north of Sedona one of the natural wonders of the world awaits – the Grand Canyon.
-Whether you take a tour or go on your own, a day-trip from Sedona to the Grand Canyon should not be missed.
+Whether you take a formal Grand Canyon tour or go on your own, a day-trip from Sedona to the Grand Canyon should not be missed.
 This magnificent gorge has wowed millions of people with its vast expanse in time and space!

 At least six million years old, the Grand Canyon has carved a massive work of art into the Colorado Plateau that is rivaled in its overwhelming beauty and breathtaking scale by few locations on this planet.
 At its bottom, erosion has exposed rocks that are 1.8 billion years old – amongst the oldest rock formations exposed on our planet.
 A visit to the Grand Canyon ranks high on our list of things to do while in Sedona.